 Are you drinking within the HSE low-risk guidelines for alcohol consumption?

 Keep any eye on how much you drink on average each week.
 This will help you to track your alcohol intake and make a change if needed.
-Our drinks calculator will show you the number of standard drinks and calories you consumed on any given occasion, as well as how much money you spent.
+Our Drinks Calculator will show you the number of standard drinks, calories and grams of sugar you consumed on any given occasion, as well as an estimate of how much money you spent.
 This will help to give you an idea of how much you drink on average.
 Little changes to the way you drink can have a big impact.
 The next time you drink alcohol, why not try some of our quick tips?